zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 #### `tapping-term-ms`

-Defines how long a key must be pressed to trigger Hold behavior.
+Defines how long a key must be pressed to trigger the 'hold' behavior.

 #### `quick-tap-ms`